thompson318/emap/docs/dev/intellij.md

    Go to <b>File > Settings > and searching for `processor`</b>
     - Check `enable annotation preprocessing`
     - Change the production sources directory to `classes` as below
+    - Enable "Run processors in a separate step..." as below

    ![preprocessor](img/annotation_processor.png)